doctrine/doctrine-website/source/_posts/2013-09-11-doctrine-2-4-released.rst

 ---
 title: Doctrine 2.4 released
 menuSlug: blog
 authorName: Benjamin Eberlei
 authorEmail:
 categories: [release]
-indexed: false
+permalink: /:year/:month/:day/:basename.html
 ---
 We are happy to announce the availability of Doctrine Common, DBAL and ORM versions 2.4.
 This took us much longer than planned and we are very sorry for